 - Discounted Fee for Military Veterans: $35.00 (residents can contact the Animal Shelter for qualifications)

 Our adoption fees include the following for every animal:

 - Dogs: Includes Spay/Neuter, Antigen Heartworm test, nasal Bordetella, worming, all age appropriate vaccinations, collar, leash, microchip and an identification tag from Gloucester County Animal Shelter.

-- Cats: Includes Spay/Neuter, Feline Leukemia/AIDS combination test, all age appropriate vaccinations, worming, disposable cat carrier, microchip and an identification tag and collar from Gloucester County Animal Shelter.
+- Cats: Includes Spay/Neuter, Feline Leukemia/AIDS combination test (12 weeks & older), all age appropriate vaccinations, worming, disposable cat carrier, microchip and an identification tag and collar from Gloucester County Animal Shelter.

 If the animal is not Spayed/Neutered at the time of your adoption, an appointment will be made for surgery and the animal will be delivered to the veterinarian where the new owner can pick up their pet after surgery.

 Please Note: As a general rule, we cannot hold animals for anyone.
 Unfortunately, because of tremendous demands on our kennel space, all adoptions must be done on a first-come, first-serve basis, and the first good, properly-qualified prospective home will get the pet.